 Enhancements FAQs

-For more information on how the new Mason Core Enhancements impact you, please review the frequently asked questions below.
+For more information on how the new Mason Core Enhancements impact you, please review the frequently asked questions below or refer to the Enhancements Archives.
 Reach out to us at masoncor@gmu.edu with any remaining questions.

 The Global History category updates our current history requirement to focus on historical experiences that reflect the diversity of Mason’s student body.
 Students will be able to see how their families and communities fit within, and contribute to, global history from the pre-modern period to the present day.
 The course will offer a long-term historical perspective on structural issues challenging our world today, including demographic and environmental changes, national and global inequalities, and the underrepresentation of marginalized groups.
 Students will gain an understanding of how interconnections and inter-dependencies have been forged through the global movement of people, pathogens, goods, and ideas.
 HIST 125 has been updated with these learning outcomes and remains the default course for incoming first-year students to fulfill the requirement.